-Let’s get to know all the necessary information and protocols to follow during your trip to Tenerife.
+In these times dominated by COVID-19 we are going to know all the necessary information and the protocols to follow during your trip to Tenerife.

 Your holiday in Tenerife

 If you are going on holiday to Tenerife in the next few days, in this link you will find all the current restrictions for Tenerife.

 “All” travelers, staying in tourist facilities on the island, must present the negative outcome of the Covid-19 test (mandatory) during check-in.

 Download the RadarCOVID application on your mobile, it will warn you of the risk of exposure to COVID-19 based on your location. (required)

 The Government of the Canary Islands has updated the prevention measures against Covid-19 to prevent its spread.
 Let’s go and list them: